Minimum Wage in Saskatchewan: Updated Rates and Worker Rights

 Saskatchewan determines minimum wage rate changes using an indexation formula that gives equal weight to two key economic indicators:

-This formula is calculated yearly, and the result is typically rounded to the nearest five cents.
-The new minimum wage rate will be announced by June 30 and take effect on October 1 for the following year.
+The province applies this formula annually, with the result rounded to the nearest five cents.
+Changes are typically announced on or before June 30 to take effect on October 1 of the same year.

 Understanding Your Pay Beyond Minimum Wage in Saskatchewan